kokkos/kokkos-tools/README.md

 For questions, use Slack: https://kokkosteam.slack.com or open a [GitHub issue](https://github.com/kokkos/kokkos-tools/issues).

-As a *maturing* subproject in the Kokkos Ecosystem, Kokkos Tools' testing regime is not as rigorous as we like it to be.
+As a *maturing* subproject in the Kokkos Ecosystem, Kokkos Tools' testing regime is not as rigorous as we'd like it to be.
 For details on the testing status of the 5.2 release please see [GitHub issue 338](https://github.com/kokkos/kokkos-tools/issues/338).

 ## Contributing